Guang Hua Digital Plaza

+It is accessible from the Guanghua Bazaar bus stop and the MRT Zhongxiao Xinsheng Station.
+The surrounding area and streets are also full of shops selling electronics.
+Large companies, including Microsoft and Intel, regularly unveil products at Guang Hua Digital Plaza.

 History

 Guang Hua Market was established by the Taipei City Government in April 1973 as a retailer market, using the space beneath the old Guanghua Bridge.
 Originally, the market specialized in old books, giving it the nickname "old books street" (舊書街).
 Within a decade, however, electronics retailers gained presence in the market and surrounding streets.

 Due to underground railroad construction in 1992, Guang Hua Market was moved to an underground location at the corner of Bade Road and Xinsheng South Road.
 By this time, the area became known for electronics, with many new stores opening, and the establishment of other electronic markets such as the International Electronics Market (國際電子廣場), Contemporary Life Market (現代生活廣場), and Sanpu Market (三普廣場).

 In 2006 due to the demolition of the Guanghua Bridge, Guang Hua Market was moved to a temporary location at the corner of Jinshan North Road and Civic Boulevard.
 The temporary building consisted of five warehouse-like halls, providing a total of 196 retail stores.
 Not soon after market moved into its temporary location, construction began on the current six-story Guang Hua Digital Plaza building, which has been its current location since July 2008.